ABOUT THE FEATURE FILM

 We journey on a quest to forgotten places scattered across remote regions of ex-USSR countries, tempting their rediscovery before nature takes them back into its womb.
 Framed by imaginary architecture – ranging from avant-garde Constructivism to neo-classical Socialist Realism to futuristic Soviet Brutalism – all carry the reflections of a deserted ideal.
 The adventure will escort to the end of the roads and further – to secret loopholes of time, far beyond the present we inhabit.

 "Every profit is made by the expense of a loss, as every end bears a new beginning – thus the world remains a perpetual state of re-invention."

 Through memories of individuals, closely attached to the locations captured, we delve into abandoned dreams of the future and reflect on the past – with the aim of cherishing the effects of hope and conviction, generating a vigorous force and implementing grand visions, ideas and fantasies that have moved mankind forward – but also to observe the consequences of delusion, mistaken evaluations of what is achievable and the post-apocalyptic traces that overly ambitious projects left behind.
 These socio-political phenomena are etched deeply into historic cycles of humanity.

-The poetic images are underlined by a dynamically intensifying atmospheric soundtrack created by the Russian band MEGAPOLIS - their album “из жизни планет“ is based on scores of Soviet films that were never realised.
+The poetic images are underlined by a dynamic soundtrack created by the Russian band MEGAPOLIS – ironically, their album из жизни планет is based on scores of Soviet films that were never realised.